-Many of the delegates who attended Softlink’s recent Oliver v5 User Conference commented that a highlight of the day was meeting members of the Development team who work behind the scenes creating and improving features in your Library Management Software.
+Many of the delegates who attended Softlink’s 2018 Oliver v5 User Conference commented that a highlight of the day was meeting members of the Development team who work behind the scenes creating and improving features in your Library Management Software.

 Softlink places a lot of emphasis on this kind of direct interaction with customers, because we believe understanding the user experience is essential to the entire product design, development and testing process.
 You can read more about Softlink’s user-centred approach and see a video of the process in action here.

 Given that relationships are so important to our work here at Softlink, we occasionally feature individual team member profiles on the blog so you can get to know them better.

 We profiled our Support champions in Australia and the UK, and received some lovely feedback from blog readers about how great it was to be able to put faces to the names – and voices – they hear when they contact Softlink for support.

 This time, we’ve been speaking with Softlink Education Business Analyst, Dion Dias, whose role involves planning and overseeing product development and assessing potential new features for inclusion in Softlink Education products.[Blog Edit: Dion was given a new role - Oliver v5 Product Champion - in 2019.
 What does this mean?
 He is now all things Oliver and very focused.]